 A basic granola recipe with a short ingredients list.
 This granola is the perfect balance sweet and salty; chewy and crispy.
-Oats, brown sugar, honey and coconut oil are studded with plump raisins for a delicious breakfast or snack.
+Oats, brown sugar, honey and coconut oil are studded with plump raisins and mixed nuts for a delicious breakfast or snack.

-Next you add the oil and honey.
+It’s super simple to prep this granola for baking.
+Add the dry ingredients in a mixing bowl (oats, brown sugar, salt, nuts) and then the oil and honey.
 Tip: add the oil first and then use the same measuring cup for the honey.
 It will help the honey not stick to the sides of the measuring cup.
+Mix everything together well.

-You place the granola on a baking sheet with a Silpat baking mat (you could also use parchment but I highly recommend investing in a Silpat if you don’t have one and this is my favorite baking sheet ever.).
-The “three” theme comes up again in the baking process.
-The granola is baked at 300 in 3 sets of 10 minutes for 30 minutes total.
-Bake 10 minutes, stir, put it back in the oven.
-Bake another 10 minutes and take out of the oven.
+Line a baking sheet with a Silpat baking mat (you can also use parchment but I highly recommend investing in a Silpat if you don’t have one and this is my favorite baking sheet ever).
+Shape granola into a rectangle about 3/4-inch thick and bake at 300 degrees for 30-35 minutes until lightly golden and crisp/set at the edges.

 Gently break into clusters and try not to eat it all before you place it into an airtight container.
 Granola should stay fresh at room temperature for about 7-10 days.
 (I highly doubt it will last that long!)